 Let’s bring these amazing new (some older), modern spaces to be experienced by more people with beautiful architectural photography.
 It’s a series I hope increases community appreciation.

 On another note, this series serves as my way of continually working on my craft in public.
 Architectural photography is what I love to shoot and I’ll take advantage of moments to continually shoot and practice.
 For example, I was in the Western University area on Monday and it was a great opportunity to take a few moments to snap some photos of the Ivey Business School (and the Engineering building in-progress across the street).
 Last time I looked up the images of Ivey they were dated.
 Even the photos on the actual website for Ivey could use an update.

-This series will be updated every other Wednesday (maybe weekly if I'm lucky).
-At least I am going to try my best to stick to it on my busy schedule these days.
-Also, the plan is to limit myself to sharing only a handful of the architectural images.
-I'm challenging myself to only post the absolute favourites instead of blasting you with 50 photos on a page.
+This series will be updated periodically Also, the plan is to limit myself to sharing only a handful of the architectural images.
+I’m challenging myself to only post the absolute favourites instead of blasting you with 50 photos on a page.